learn-co-curriculum/dsc-exponential-distribution/README.md

 The **Exponential Distribution** lets you ask how likely the _length of an interval of time_ is before an event occurs exactly once.

-## Sample Problem Statements for Exponential Distribution
+## Sample Problem Statements for the Exponential Distribution

 Let's look at some examples of the type of questions you can answer with knowledge of the Exponential Distribution: